Wall Street surges, led by energy and materials

 Following a drop of more than 2% in the Nasdaq on Monday, some investors had worried that Wall Street's recent rally might be ending.
 With Tuesday's quick rebound, the Nasdaq has gone two months without suffering two days in a row of declines.

-Investors are bracing for what could be the sharpest drop in quarterly earnings for S&P 500 firms since the 2008 financial crisis, according to Refinitiv IBES data.
+Investors are bracing for what could be the sharpest drop in quarterly earnings for S&P 500 companies since the 2008 financial crisis, according to Refinitiv IBES data.

-Delta Air Lines Inc DAL.N dropped 2.65% after it warned it will be more than two years before the industry sees a sustainable recovery from the "staggering" impact of the coronavirus pandemic, with demand largely tracking the curve of infections in different places.
+Delta Air Lines Inc DAL.N ended down 2.65% after it warned it will be more than two years before the industry sees a sustainable recovery from the "staggering" impact of the coronavirus pandemic, with demand largely tracking the curve of infections in different places.

-Moderna Inc MRNA.O jumped 4.5% after it said it plans to start a late-stage clinical trial for its COVID-19 vaccine candidate on or around July 27.

 Advancing issues outnumbered declining ones on the NYSE by a 1.92-to-1 ratio; on Nasdaq, a 1.63-to-1 ratio favored advancers.